Belgrave Square: Individual properties

 13 Belgrave Square was the home of William Lygon, 7th Earl Beauchamp.
 It was also used by the St John Ambulance Brigade as a base during the First World War.
+It served as the first NATO headquarters, established in 1949, before moving location to Paris in 1952.
+It is now the Ghana High Commission.

 16 Belgrave Square was the home for many years of geographer and geologist Sir Roderick Impey Murchison and his wife, geologist Charlotte Murchison; it was later home to Charles Henry Crompton-Roberts.

 17 Belgrave Square was the base of the Royal College of Psychiatrists until the college relocated in October 2013, and was home to two MPs, Sir Ralph Howard and Pandeli Ralli.
 Leontine, Lady Sassoon was in residence from 1929 to 1952.
-She is said to have held parties for soldiers in World War II, while part of the property was used as a Red Cross supply depot.
+She is said to have held parties for soldiers during the Second World War, while part of the property was used as a Red Cross supply depot.
 No.17 was taken over by the Institute of Metals in 1956; the college arrived in 1974.

 18 Belgrave Square has been the home of the Austrian Embassy since 1866.
 It is the only building of those used by the Austro-Hungarian Empire's Foreign Service that is still used today by diplomats of the Republic of Austria.
 Between 1846 and 1851, it was inhabited by Sir Francis Egerton (born Leveson-Gower), the 1st Earl of Ellesmere, and his family.
 Owing to the rebuilding of Cleveland House in St. James's, which would be renamed Bridgewater House, the Earl was also forced to house his famed "Bridgewater Collection of Pictures" here, using bedrooms, dining rooms, hallways, etc. The collection reopened to the public once it moved back to Bridgewater House in 1851.

 19–20 Belgrave Square houses the Bruneian High Commission.
 Previously, No. 20 was the London home of the 9th Baron Barnard.

 21–23 Belgrave Square has been the Embassy of the Federal Republic of Germany since 1955.
 The buildings were leased for 99 years in 1953, and converted into a combined property.